-The Lifesaving Society appoints Examiners to evaluate and
+The Lifesaving Society designates Examiners to evaluate and

 certify candidates in the Society's training programs.
 Examiners

-are experienced instructors who undergo specific training in
+are senior experienced instructors who undergo specific training in

 examination standards.
-Appointment as an Examiner is a 3-step
+Certification as an Examiner is a 3-step

 - Successfully complete an Examiner course with a current